orbitalquark/textadept/doc/manual.md

 Textadept is a fast, minimalist, and remarkably extensible cross-platform text editor for programmers.
-Written in a combination of C and [Lua][] and relentlessly optimized for speed and minimalism for more than 12 years, Textadept is an ideal editor for programmers who want endless extensibility without sacrificing speed and disk space, and without succumbing to code bloat and a superabundance of features.
+Written in a combination of C and [Lua][] and relentlessly optimized for speed and minimalism over the last 12+ years, Textadept is an ideal editor for programmers who want endless extensibility without sacrificing speed and disk space, and without succumbing to code bloat and a superabundance of features.
 The application has both a graphical user